usc-isi-i2/dsbox-profiling/README.md

     "special_type": {
     	"language": "language code, en, sp, etc.",
-    	"num_filename": "number of cell that content might be a filename" },
+    	"num_filename": "number of cell that content might be a filename" "data_type": "general data type of the column, for most common types other than object" "dtype": "dtype of the column, most are subdtypes of numpy.generic, except category" },

     "length": {